RSE-leaders/evidence-bank/EPCC/README.md

 # EPCC

-* EPCC currently has around 100 staff of which approximately 80 perform RSE-like work
+* EPCC currently has around 100 staff of which approximately 80 perform RSE-like work.

 ## Position within University of Edinburgh